UP | HOME

 require ENV['PATH'].split(File::PATH_SEPARATOR).map {|x| File.join(x, 'mrSCPI.rb')}.find {|x| FileTest.exist?(x)}

 Why?
 I normally put mrSCPI on my path, but I don't want to contaminate my Ruby LOAD_PATH by including a generic bin directory.
 This is just a personal preference in the way I set up my operating environment.
-I expect most people will just do a require_relative or require to load mrSCPI.
+I expect most people will use something like the following to load mrSCPI: